microsoft/CCF/doc/audit/python_library.rst

     ledger_dirs = ["</path/to/ledger/dir>"] # List of a single ledger directory

-.. note:: By default, ledger directories is created under the node directory.
+.. note:: By default, ledger directories are created under the node directory.

 Then, import the ledger module and instantiate a :py:class:`ccf.ledger` object: